-A student wanting to be released from their agreement for any other reason must participate in the Buy-Out option by paying 35% of room charges and board charges for the subsequent semester.
-The board charges may be credited to the purchase of a meal plan for the semester the Buy-Out is in effect.
+A student wanting to be released from his/her agreement for any other reason must participate in the Buy-Out option by paying 35% of room charges for the subsequent semester.

 A student cannot participate in the buy-out option for the current semester.
-All buyouts must be filed by the published deadline and paid in full.
+All buy-outs must be filed by the published deadline and paid in full.
 Students who participate in the Buy-Out are not eligible for a refund of their deposit.